polyaxon/polyaxon/site/docs/management/runs-dashboard/index.md

 Polyaxon runs dashboard is a powerful tool with visualization capabilities, collaboration features, and extendable interface.

-Polyaxon runs dashboard is a free tool, it can run offline and within any network policies, and can be used by both paying customers and users of the open-source version.
+Polyaxon runs dashboard is a free tool, it can run offline and within any network policies, and can be used by both paying customers and users of the community edition.

 ## Features